By Gustavoblalmiras • Last updated: March 2026

 - Sweet coolant smell near the engine bay after a drive

-- Engine bay residue around EGR components (a specialist inspection helps)
+- Residue around EGR components (specialist inspection helps)

 What to do

-- Run a VIN recall check with your local BMW network / official recall portals and confirm the campaign status.
-BMW’s own UK recall FAQ page explains their EGR cooler recall action.
+- Run a VIN recall check with your local BMW network / official recall portals.
+(UK tool: BMW UK vehicle recalls lookup)

-- If your car is in-scope and hasn’t been handled, book it in—recall actions are typically completed at no cost to the owner (country rules apply).
+- If your car is in-scope and hasn’t been handled, book it in.
+Recall actions are typically completed at no cost (country rules apply).

-Buying tip: A seller saying “it’s fine, it never had issues” is not the same as “the recall has been completed.”
-Always verify by VIN.
+Buying tip: “It’s fine, it never had issues” is not the same as “the recall has been completed.”
+Always verify by VIN and paperwork.

 3) Timing chain wear / stretch (N57-family concern at higher mileage)

-Timing chains are meant to last, but on some BMW diesels, chain wear becomes a known talking point—especially as mileage climbs.
-Independent BMW specialists frequently flag N57 timing chain stretch as a known failure pattern and recommend watching for early symptoms before it turns catastrophic.
+Timing chains are meant to last, but on some BMW diesels chain wear becomes a known talking point as mileage climbs.
+The key is catching early symptoms before it turns into a very expensive problem.

 Common symptoms